germainkevinbusiness/MyStore/README.md

 # MyStore

-A shopping app that uses the https://fakestoreapi.com to display products
+A shopping app made with Jetpack Compose, that uses the https://fakestoreapi.com to display products

 <table>
   <tr>